-- On 06 07 April 2020, Severe Tropical Cyclone Harold made landfall in Vanuatu and caused widespread damage.
-The majority of severe damage was in Sanma, Malampa and Penama provinces. - The National Health Emergency Operations Centre (NHEOC) structure was adapted and a Health Sector Response Plan was developed. - An initial desktop exercise identified 81 health facilities in areas severely impacted by TC Harold. - Emergency Medical Teams were formed with eight (8) teams deployed by NHEOC to severely affected areas. - Health facility assessments by NHEOC and provincial EOCs commenced on 09 April.
+- ❖ On 06 07 April 2020, Severe Tropical Cyclone Harold made landfall in Vanuatu and caused widespread damage.
+The majority of severe damage was in Sanma, Malampa and Penama provinces. - The National Health Emergency Operations Centre (NHEOC) structure was adapted and a Health Sector Response Plan was developed. - An initial desktop exercise identified 81 health facilities in areas severely impacted by TC Harold. - NHEOC formed Emergency Medical Teams of 7 personnel.
+So far nine (9) EMTs or other specialist teams have been deployed to affected areas. - Health facility assessments by NHEOC and provincial EOCs commenced on 09 April.
 Results will guide further health sector response activities.